rfreis/solidity-beginner-to-expert/lesson-2/README.md

 Running `SimpleStorage.sol` on [Remix](https://remix.ethereum.org) should be the most simple way.

-The python code would probably be better to run on a virtual environment installing the requirements on .txt file
+The python code would probably be better to run on a virtual environment installing the requirements on .txt file and setting the environment variables for Infura api credentials and the private key for signing the contract's transactions.